 As was the case with early European works, Sandra's Illuminated Manuscripts contain images and words.
 The texts are sourced primarily from the great age of western European manuscripts, which roughly spans the 5th to the 15th centuries.
 The photographs are all original images by Sandra Tasca.

-The Illuminated Manuscripts can be read online at Sandra's Blurb Bookstore.
-They are also available for purchase at Blurb.
+The Illuminated Manuscripts can be previewed or purchased online at Sandra's Blurb Bookstore.

 Conversations & Letters: Brother Lawrence of the Resurrection